 Level of Study: Undergraduate

-College: Applicants must specify St Chad’s College as their College choice on their UCAS application for Durham
+College: Applicants must specify St Chad’s College as their first choice College when asked for their College preferences by Durham University

 Year of Entry: New applicants for the academic year 2023-24